Sun Yee On: 1980s spill

 In February 1986, a former Hong Kong police officer, Anthony Chung, who had become a member of Sun Yee On, asked the police for protection.
 He identified Heung Wah-yim as the leader of the triad, and this led to the police arresting eleven members of the Triad on 1 April 1987.
 Whilst searching Heung Wah-yim's law office, they found a list of 900 numbered names, which appeared to be a membership list of Sun Yee On.
 In October, Heung Wah-yim was brought to trial, along with five accomplices who all pleaded guilty.
 Heung Wah-yim professed his innocence throughout the trial, claiming to be the president of a local chapter of the Lions Club and that the list found in his office consisted of potential donors.
 Chung and another former member were the main prosecution witnesses.
 On 20 January 1988, the jury found five of the defendants guilty, including Heung Wah-yim who was sentenced to seven and a half years in prison, acquitting the sixth.

+Heung Wah-yim (Chinese: 向華炎; born 20 November 1932, died 23 December 2025, at St. Teresa's Hospital).
+He rose to prominence in the 1980s when he was alleged to be the leader ("Dragon Head") of the Sun Yee On triad society.
+In 1988, he was convicted on triad-related charges in a case once considered a landmark; however, in 1990, his conviction was overturned on appeal due to insufficient evidence and the improper admission of certain evidence.
+After being acquitted, he turned to legitimate business activities, notably supporting his brother's film career, and became a respected businessman/philanthropist.
+His life presents a complex picture: on one hand, controversial due to his alleged past; on the other, respected for his later philanthropic work and the successful, yet ironically contrasting, professional achievements of his children.